adam900710/btrfs_talk/raid56.md

 - Checksum

-  If the rotten bit happens in a data stripe, and we're reading that corrupted sector, and we have checksum for it.
+  Now if the rotten bit happens in a data stripe, and we're reading that corrupted sector, and we have checksum for it.

   Then we can recover!

 Furthermore, since btrfs has checksum for all of its metadata and part of the data (default to have data checksum, but can be disabled), in the future we can